darsh12/ansible-bootstrap/README.md

 bootstrap
 =========

-Ansible role that bootstraps a new server with all the required packages and configurations
+Ansible role that bootstraps a new server with all the required packages and configurations.
+Additionally, you can optionally add a new user

 Tags
 ------------